The Nature of Your Thesis

 If your thesis contains material, such as copies of published journal articles, that could breach copyright laws or publishers permissions, you will need to seek a restriction or request the publisher’s permission .

-To apply for an embargo or permanent restriction on your thesis please complete the “Thesis Embargo/Restricted Version Request” Application Form.
+To apply for an embargo or permanent restriction on your thesis please download and complete the “Thesis Embargo/Restricted Version Request” Application Form.
+If your request is approved, you can either

 The CSU Library has a very informative page on Copyright and HDR Theses which includes information on a ‘thesis by publication’ and copyright in your thesis, and includes a sample publisher permission letter.